 Stunting on a bike comes in different styles and forms, and popping a wheelie is regarded as one of those stunts that take a lot of practice to master.
 Learning to pop wheelies with the help of a rig and professional expert by our side helps to take the fear out of you, and trust me, that’s the best thing that can happen to you while you are learning.

 Initially, we were asked to ride and manoeuvre the bike, which was specially modified for stunting.
 Once we get comfortable manoeuvring them, we get moved to the next stage, where-in Mr Sachin guides us about safety protocols to follow and later instructs us about body positioning, clutch release and acceleration.

 Once we were done with the initial briefing, we were set to give it a fly.
 And it doesn’t seem as easy as it is seen.
 Thankfully, practicing in a controlled environment comes as a boon because it’s not just safe for the learner but also for the people around them, and hence we genuinely advise not to try stunting on a public road.
 It’s not secure enough.
 Infact, I had a severe crash.
-Thankfully, riding gears and a controlled environment didn’t cause any damage to me or the others.
+Thankfully, riding gears and a controlled environment didn’t cause any damage to me.

 Despite crashing, I didn’t lose hope, and the humble guiding words by Mr Sachin boosted my confidence to keep going.
 After every trial, he rectifies our mistakes and guides us to do better and better.
 The modified bike and the rig are designed to push you to go even harder.
 After several failed attempts, I finally got a hang to pop the perfect wheelie, but unfortunately, they were nowhere near perfect that could classify as a perfect wheelie.
 It’s not just about popping a wheelie, but it is also about maintaining a perfect angle and, moreover, that for a distance.
 And that’s not an easy task that could be mastered in one session.